elatov/elatov.github.io/_posts/2012-08-20-seeing-high-kavg-with-microsoft-cluster-services-mscs-rdms.md

 	vml.0200050000600601603df02d00d06e9cf71b6fe111565241494420

 it did correspond to one of the NAAs that I saw the high KAVG for.
 I wanted to see if I was seeing Reservation Conflicts on the devices that were experiencing the high KAVG.
-So I followed the instructions described in the yellow brick blog entitled &#8220;<a href="http://www.yellow-bricks.com/2010/10/26/did-you-know-scsi-reservations/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.yellow-bricks.com/2010/10/26/did-you-know-scsi-reservations/']);">Did you know?
-SCSI Reservations…</a>&#8220;.
+So I followed the instructions described in the yellow brick blog entitled "<a href="http://www.yellow-bricks.com/2010/10/26/did-you-know-scsi-reservations/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.yellow-bricks.com/2010/10/26/did-you-know-scsi-reservations/']);">Did you know?
+SCSI Reservations…</a>".
 This is what I saw in my esxtop output:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/08/high-kavg-with-rsrv-confl.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/08/high-kavg-with-rsrv-confl.png']);"><img class="alignnone size-full wp-image-2441" title="high-kavg-with-rsrv-confl" src="http://virtuallyhyper.com/wp-content/uploads/2012/08/high-kavg-with-rsrv-confl.png" alt="high kavg with rsrv confl Seeing High KAVG with Microsoft Cluster Services  (MSCS) RDMs" width="1131" height="258" /></a>

-We can see that the column &#8220;CONS/S&#8221; has a high number for the device that is experiencing the high KAVG.
+We can see that the column "CONS/S" has a high number for the device that is experiencing the high KAVG.
 Also looking at the device statistics:

 	~ # vsish -e cat /storage/scsifw/devices/naa.60060xxxx/stats